jab-1/C-Dev/README.md

 ## Code & notes relating to my C# development training

-**02b_TestFirstExercises**
+**Core**

+- 02b_TestFirstExercises

   - Refer back to this to understand unit testing using NUNIT.

 **Agile & Scrum**